HealthIQ-LLC/master-patient-index/README.md

 ---
 # The ID Crosswalk

-When you `POST` demographics, there is a feature that lets you supply a `foreign_record_id`--that being the primary key at your record source.
+When you `POST` demographics, there is a feature that lets you supply a `foreign_record_id` for each record--that being the primary key at your record source.
 With this feature you may define a `crosswalk` by giving it a `crosswalk_name` and by defining the name of the primary key (e.g. `patientid`) at your source via `POST`.

 For example: `{'crosswalk_name': 'Athena', 'key_name': 'patientid'}`.

 These `crosswalk` additions are used in tandem with `crosswalk_bind` commands.
 While the `crosswalk` records are maintained as a largely stable inventory of your sources, `binds` link a given `batch` of records to a given `crosswalk`.
 Plainly, this is recording declaratively that a given `POST` came from a given source.
+This goes further than stating a name in a field, it wires up dimensional access to any foreign ID system as a feature of the patient network.

-By providing this information along a formal dimension, customers may interact with the patient network using any point of entry.
-Further, network access may be intentionally restricted according to defined source(s).
+By providing this information along a formal dimension, customers may interact with the patient network using any point of entry, including the IDs they may handle via any system.
+Further, network access may be intentionally restricted according to defined source(s) as a means of taxonomical access control.

 ---
 # Flow Charts